Tips to trim the final bill

-Things like the timing of a funeral can play a part; holding the service earlier or later in the day can affect the price.
+If opting for a cremation, the timing of the funeral can play a part on funeral costs; holding the service earlier or later in the day can affect the price.

 Coffins really range in price and while you may want to give your loved one the grandest send-off possible, it’s likely that the coffin won’t be highest on their list of send-off wishes.

 Keeping the coffin simple will help to keep costs down and allow for the money to be spent on other things.

 Embalming is the process used to slow down the decay of the body.